 4. Manually Enabling Regedit

-We can also tweak the Registry Editor in a way where it can function correctly.
+We can also tweak the Registry Editor so it can function correctly.
 You can even perform registry tweaks without even opening the Registry Editor in the first place.
 Here’s you you can do that:

 - Open the Run utility by pressing Windows + R keys together.